RDFLib/rdflib/docs/plugins.rst

 RDFLib uses Python **entry points** to automatically discover plugins.
 This approach allows you to extend RDFLib's functionality by adding custom parsers, serializers, stores, query processors, and result handlers.

-Plugins can also be registered manually using :func:`rdf.plugin.register`.
+Plugins can also be registered manually using :func:`rdflib.plugin.register`.

 Supported entry point groups
 ----------------------------